About the Event

 Ashish Jha, Dean, Brown University School of Public Health

-- David Meyers, Associate Director of CAHPR and Associate Professor of Health Services, Policy & Practice
+- David Meyers, Assistant Director of CAHPR and Associate Professor of Health Services, Policy & Practice

 - Chris Pope, Senior Fellow, Manhattan Institute